best places to retire by the beach

 • Parks and accessible waterfronts — maintained paths, low-impact fitness options, and gathering spaces near the water

-• Health and wellness programs — local fitness classes, nutritional workshops, and preventive health initiatives tailored for older adults
+• Health and wellness programs — fitness classes, nutritional workshops, and preventive health initiatives tailored for older adults

 • Pet-friendly policies — parks and community spaces that welcome pets, supporting companionship and casual social interaction

+For retirees who no longer drive or prefer not to, transportation infrastructure can be the deciding factor between independence and dependency.
 St. Augustine’s compact historic layout and Santa Monica’s extensive pedestrian infrastructure both score well on walkability.
-Gulfport and Myrtle Beach are more car-dependent, which is worth factoring in if personal vehicle use is a concern.
+Gulfport and Myrtle Beach are more car-dependent — worth factoring in if personal vehicle use is a concern.

 Tax Advantages at the Best Places to Retire by the Beach